AntoineRenaud/jedha-bootcamp-projects/machine-learning/walmart-sales/README.md

 - Implemented Ridge and Lasso regression to regularize the model and prevent overfitting.
 - Used GridSearchCV to find the optimal regularization strength for both models.

-## Results

-- The baseline linear regression model achieved an R² score of [insert your score] on the test set.
-- After applying regularization, the Ridge/Lasso model improved performance with an R² score of [insert your score].
-- Insights into key factors influencing sales (e.g., fuel price has a significant negative impact).

 ## How to Run This Project